sindresorhus/grunt-shell/readme.md

 ### Option passed to the .exec() method

 Run a command in another directory.
-In this example we run it in a subfolder using the `cwd` (current working directory) option.
+In this example, we run it in a subfolder using the `cwd` (current working directory) option.

 ```js
 grunt.initConfig({